 The dominant wavelength in a hydrogen nebula is the deep red portion of the spectrum known as the hydrogen-alpha line (656nm to be exact).

 Why this is important for DSLR astrophotography

-By using an Ha filter in your DSLR, it is possible to increase the contrast between objects in the h-alpha emission line and the skyglow background.
+By using a Ha filter in your DSLR, it is possible to increase the contrast between objects in the h-alpha emission line and the skyglow background.
 The filter completely suppresses the emission lines of artificial lighting such as mercury (Hg) and sodium (Na).

 Images captured using a narrowband Ha filter have some pleasing characteristics.

 Filtering out skyglow and light pollution means that longer exposure times of 5 minutes and beyond from the city are possible from the city.
-You will likely capture more detail in your subject than ever before.
+You will likely capture more detail in your emission nebula targets than ever before.